Sanjana-97/School-Performance-Report/README.md

 ## About the Project

-This project demonstrates the use of **Power BI** to analyze and visualize the performance of XYZ School.
+This project demonstrates the use of **Power BI** to analyze and visualize the performance of School.
 The focus was on leveraging Power BI for data modeling, DAX calculations, and creating interactive dashboards to extract meaningful insights from the data.
 The project provides a comprehensive analysis of:
 - Student performance.
 - Faculty contributions.
 - Key management metrics such as revenue, profit, and withdrawals.